Director and employee duties after resigning from an Australian company

 So what exactly did AFT allege? we'll discuss this next.

-AFT alleges that Blythe and Wilson had a plan to resign from AFT, set up NGV and use information wrongfully taken from AFT so NGV could take up AFT’s business opportunities.
+AFT alleges that Blythe and Wilson had a plan to resign from AFT, set up a business called NGV and use information wrongfully taken from AFT so NGV could take up AFT’s business opportunities.

 Both Blythe and Wilson deny the allegations.